16th November 2020

 Part One.
 Berlin.
 Spring – Summer 1993

 The flat situation was solved by the combined efforts of the German girls.
-Marina knew a woman through an ex-boyfriend, who had a shop near where Claudia lived.
-Claudia had been in touch with her and was monitoring a flat she owned in a different Bezirk, or area, of Berlin.
+Marina knew a woman through an ex-boyfriend who had a shop near where Claudia lived.
+Claudia had been in touch with her and was monitoring a flat she owned in a different Bezirk (district) of Berlin.
 It was actually free immediately and Claudia negotiated a fair rent, provided the landlady, a Frau Holtzengraff, could also get an ‘under-the-table’ gratuity.

 She told him about the costs, but didn’t pry into how much he actually had with him, expecting him to be able to cover the first few weeks.
 Although she earned a modest amount, Ross had a good wage and her parents were comfortably off, so she had never really known what is was like to be without money or financial aid.
 Therefore she had no conception that Chris may really be in difficulty.

 They were met on the street outside Rigaer Strasse 16 by the stocky figure of Fr Holtzengraff, a middle-aged woman wrapped in a thick, fake-fur coat, despite the late spring weather, and an unsuccessful blonde hair-dye job.

 Rigaer 16 was painted in white across the two large wooden swing doors that opened for vehicles.
 The right hand one also had a conventional inward-opening door.
 They walked in and the first dozen or so paces were under cover, making it hard to see the names on the post-boxes fixed to the right-hand wall.